jroitgrund/craawler/README.md

 * It's pretty robust apart from that (dedupes same URL with different hash fragment or `http://` rather than `https://`).

+* It's not very pretty.
+I can CSS alright but I can't UX very well.

 ## High-level design

 I broke the crawler up into four parts.